 Don’t repeat the same punch and don’t attack the same area.
 Mix them up.
 Mix up the type of punches and the area it is targeting.
 If your opponents can’t predict where the next punch will go, they won’t be able to defend themselves.

 Don’t swing like a madman.
 Throwing punches consumes energy.
 Strike only when you are almost 100% sure that your punch will connect.
 Swinging and missing will leave you gasping for air, and your opponent will take advantage of it.

 This is the same as mixing up your punches.
 Mix your combinations.
 Start with a simple 1-2, then go for 1-2-5-2, go back to 1-2 and then go for 1-2-3-2.
 Again, your opponent can’t defend from something he can’t entirely predict.

 If you keep your head fixated in one place, sooner or later your opponent will punch you right in the face.
 Move your head around, right-left and up-down.

 Stay in striking range, move your feet and then go for a combination.
 If your combinations are fluid and immaculate, your opponent will have a hard time dodging of blocking them.

-Now you know everything you need to know about mastering boxing combination.
-Next step is to go to your gym and train.
+Now you know everything you need to know about mastering boxing combinations in your boxing training.
+The next step is to go to your gym and train.
 Train all those combinations until you can unleash them without a mistake.